kmwtechnology/lucille/doc/site/content/en/docs/reference/writing-a-config.md

 All errors are reported together — not just the first one — so you can fix them all at once.

+Each built-in component declares a SPEC that enumerates its legal configuration properties.
+The validator checks your config against these SPECs.
+For details on how validation works internally and how to declare SPECs for custom components, see [SPEC Validation System]({{< relref "docs/developer-guide/spec-validation" >}}).

 To see the fully resolved config (with all substitutions applied), use the `-render` flag:

 ```bash